geonetwork/core-geonetwork/schemas/README.md

 ## Plugin structure

-A schema plugin is composed off:
+A schema plugin is composed of:

-* A configuration folder containing XML file for configuration, the schema as XSDs and a set of transformation (See http://geonetwork-opensource.org/manuals/trunk/eng/developer/schemaPlugins/index.html).
+* A configuration folder containing XML file for configuration, the schema as XSDs and a set of transformations (See http://geonetwork-opensource.org/manuals/trunk/eng/developer/schemaPlugins/index.html).

 * (optional) A SchemaPlugin bean